Featured

 The increased bending of truth in the United States toward ideological extremes is more than disturbing.
 It’s dangerous.
 Seemingly enemies, the far-left and the far-right have met at the back of the circle where anti-democratic and authoritarian behavior exists.
 This shared authoritarian psychological core is the true enemy of democracy, not the two dominant political binaries.

-sci-fi-horror novel Democracy Jones: 7/13 projects the current political climate into the future while comparing it to the Late Republic era of Ancient Rome.
+Democracy Jones: 7/13 is a scathing satire of American politics & culture that is philosophically based on Back Circle Theory and projects the current sociopolitical climate into the future while comparing it to the Late Republic era of Ancient Rome.
 The conclusion?
 It’s not too late to save democracy.

 Define